 If you return to work after retiring from NYSTRS, be aware it could impact your NYSTRS benefit.

 Sections 211 and 212 of the Retirement and Social Security Law govern NYS public employment by service retirees under age 65.
-The Section 212 earnings limit, determined by the State Legislature, for the 2019 calendar year is $30,000.
-The limit increases to $35,000 for 2020 earnings.
+The Section 212 earnings limit, determined by the State Legislature, for the 2020 calendar year is $35,000.
+The limit was $30,000 for 2019 earnings.
 Working under Section 211 requires your employer to obtain a waiver.